That-Dude/MCutie/README.md

 The program runs and works as expected but I've not decided how best to run it as a user land service yet.

 ## Debugging
-Mcutie outputs to a log file located in the same folder as the executable file e.g. on MacOS
+MCutie outputs to a log file located in the same folder as the executable file e.g. on MacOS
 ```bash
 cat ~/.mcutie/mcutie.log